 BA (Hons) (Mt.A), MA (SMU)

-Professor Jobb is a three-time winner of the Atlantic Journalism Award and has been nominated for a National Newspaper Award for investigative reporting and the National Magazine Award.
+Dean is a former reporter, editor, and columnist for the Halifax Chronicle Herald.
+He is a three-time winner of the Atlantic Journalism Award and has been nominated for a National Newspaper Award for investigative reporting and a National Magazine Award.
 Take a look at his website.

 The craft of narrative nonfiction; crime and justice; Canadian and American history; media law and ethics; freedom of the press